How to Manage and Remove Browser Cookies on Mac and iOS

 You’ve certainly heard the term cookie; not the kind that’s crunchy and sweet, but the kind that your web browser uses.
 Cookies can be useful, because they save information about you.
 When you revisit a website, you won’t have to log in again, because your Mac or iOS device has stored information about your session using cookies.
 Browser cookies can, however, be nefarious when used in certain ways.

 In this article, you’ll learn about browser cookies and how to manage them in every major browser on Mac and iOS.
 I’ll also explain what it means to delete your cookies, and why it might be a good idea to do so.

 An HTTP cookie, or just cookie for short, is a small bit of text stored on a computer.
 It stores information about you, or about your activity on a website.
 It might record your login status, your viewing preferences, the history of what you’ve viewed, or the contents of a shopping cart.
 Cookies can make your web browsing more efficient and ensure ads you see online are more relevant to you.

-Browser cookies can also have a darker side, depending on your level of privacy needs.
+Browser cookies can also have a darker side.
 Tracking cookies can be used to record all your web activity and send it to central server to build a profile of you and target you with ads.
 (For example, when you visit Amazon looking for a toilet seat and start seeing ads for toilet seats on other websites.)
 Some people may see these third-party cookies as helpful, because the ads you see online are more relevant to you.
-(If you're going to see ads online, wouldn't you rather see ones that are tailored to you?)
+(If you’re going to see ads online, wouldn’t you rather see ones that are tailored to you?)
 Others may consider this an invasion of privacy, and, as such, most modern browsers allow you to prevent this type of tracking.

 For example, to do this in Safari, go to Safari > Preferences > Privacy and select the checkbox next to "Prevent cross-site tracking."
 This prevents individual websites from tracking you across the web.